apache/skywalking/docs/en/setup/envoy/als_setting.md

 this analyzer requires Istio to enable the metadata exchange plugin (you can enable it by `--set values.telemetry.v2.enabled=true`, or if you're using Istio 1.7+ and installing it with profile `demo`/`preview`, it should be enabled then).

+The [blog](https://skywalking.apache.org/blog/obs-service-mesh-vm-with-sw-and-als/) illustrates the detail of how it works, and a step-by-step tutorial to apply it into the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) system.